 Rainwater is good for plants because it is free of salts and other minerals that harm root growth.
 As rainwater percolates into the soil, it forces salts down and away from root zones, allowing roots to grow better and making plants more drought tolerant.
-Use the calculator on this Web site to help determine cumulative storage and supplemental water use for your rainwater harvesting system.
+Use the calculator (link at the bottom of the page) to help determine cumulative storage and supplemental water use for your rainwater harvesting system.

 Related Resources